 At WSI, our 3PL professionals routinely refer to charge term definitions such as SKU, meaning “stock keeping unit.”
 For a quick SKU definition, all you need to know is that a SKU is an alphanumeric code (i.e., a code with letters and numbers) used to distinguish one product from all others.

 Typically, you will find SKUs printed on product labels for easy identification.
 Then, it’s a simple matter of scanning the SKU to track the movement of inventory and maintain a tally of what you have in stock.
+If you’re interested in understanding more about the intricacies of warehousing, you might want to read about different types of warehousing.

 You can create your own method for naming SKUs since they apply only to the products your company sells.
 In other words, you are responsible for how to name each item, so stick with a naming scheme that fits your product lines.